FacebookXFlickrInstagramInstagram

 If the scene has been uploaded to the studio’s own channel, or that of an official partner, you can be confident you’re viewing content from an official source.

 Studios may have agreements with third parties to upload their content for them.
-In this case, check carefully that the channel is an official one.

 If a scene has been uploaded by an individual, e.g. a fan of the movie, then it should not be deemed covered by the Church Video Licence and consequently it should not be shown during church activities.